 I can be an unintentional jerk during bad days, but I try to make up for that by being overly romantic on the good ones.

-That being said, pretty much 95% of my ex's will refer to me as "one of the good ex's."
-(Seriously, I was just at a New Year's Party that had three of my ex's there, and I was constantly being referred to as "one of the good ex's.")
+That being said, around 90-95% of my ex's will refer to me as "one of the good ex's."
+(Seriously, I was at a New Year's Party that had three of my ex's there, and I was constantly being referred to as "one of the good ex's.")

 I'll also say, you should message me if you're interested (or if I've visited your profile and you're interested).
 With the whole Aspie thing, me messaging first happens rarely.
 But I will say, I'm working on that; I'd much rather be Han than Greedo.
 And please forgive my awkwardness with small talk at times.
 It's a learned skill, and one that I'm afraid I may never fully master.